 Think of SEO as that mall and all the signs that point to that mall, with that large parking lot being your landing pages, and the inside stores as your website content.
 If the mall looks crappy and deserted and there is dust on the windows, those people who drove up and parked might get spooked and leave.
 Or if they walk inside and see some sort of a commercial grade construction material sale, they will walk out and drive away, again because this is not what they were expecting from a mall in the center of a city.

 To develop SEO strategy, you need to know many different details about who your customers are, what kind of mall they would likely like to go to and where, what their preferences are for immediate gratification (visual impact, content, promotions, etc.), and so on.

 Let’s make it clear.
 SEO is for driving profitable growth through the online acquisition and retention of customers without resorting to large online advertising campaigns.

 This begs the question, as to why do people still need people, in just about any profession.
 Imagine top government officials being replaced by androids to save “tax dollars” for example.
 Yes, robots and software can do a lot.
 But do not forget, there are people behind Google, Bing, and Yahoo.
 Their software has been constructed by some of the most brilliant minds on the planet with budgets larger than the total wealth of some entire countries.
 So do you really think that automated SEO software is going to get you any results?

 Automation under a certain type of control works well when you are managing thousands of paid advertisements.
-Google can help you with that by reading your landing page content and craft clever ads for you.
-That is a good use of automation, however, those landing pages still need to be crafted by human hands with excellent writing and content, so that Google can auto-generate high quality ads.
+Google AdWords for example can help you by reading your landing page content and crafting auto-generated ads for you.
+That is a good use of automation, however, those landing pages still need to be crafted by human hands with excellent writing, design, and visual skills.

 But when it comes to real organic SEO, and you are expecting to be in the top 10, the top 5, or the top 3, you have to offer something useful, original, and meaningful and that is something automation simply cannot achieve.